 16. Nurse Midwife

 Nurse midwives focus on women’s reproductive health and childbirth.
-They assist patients with delivery, provide postpartum care, perform gynecological exams, educate patients on infant care, and more.
+They assist patients with delivery, provide postpartum care, perform gynecological exams, educate patients on infant care and more.

 The University of St. Augustine for Health Sciences (USAHS) offers a Master of Science in Nursing (MSN) program, a Doctor of Nursing Practice (DNP) program, and Post-Graduate Nursing Certificates designed for working nurses.
-Our degrees are offered online, with optional on-campus immersions.* Role specialties include Family Nurse Practitioner (FNP), Nurse Educator,** and Nurse Executive.
+Our degrees are offered online, with optional on-campus immersions.** Role specialties include Family Nurse Practitioner (FNP), Nurse Educator,*** PMHNP and Nurse Executive.
 The MSN has several options to accelerate your time to degree completion.
 Complete coursework when and where you want—and earn your advanced nursing degree while keeping your work and life in balance.

-*The FNP role specialty includes two required hands-on clinical intensives as part of the curriculum.
+**The FNP role specialty includes one required hands-on clinical intensive as part of the curriculum.

 **The Nurse Educator role specialty is not available for the DNP program.